 ARDEX does not use or disclose sensitive personal information, such as race, religion, or political affiliations, without your explicit consent.

-ARDEX keeps track of the websites and pages our customers visit within ARDEX, in order to determine what ARDEX services are the most popular.
-This data is used to deliver customized content and advertising within ARDEX to customers whose behavior indicates that they are interested in a particular subject area.
+ARDEX keeps track of the Web sites and pages our customers visit within ARDEX, in order to determine what ARDEX services are the most popular.
+This data is used to deliver customised content and advertising within ARDEX to customers whose behaviour indicates that they are interested in a particular subject area.

-The ARDEX website uses “cookies” to help you personalize your online experience.
-A cookie is a small file of letters and numbers and contains information that is stored on your browser or the hard drive of your computer.
+The ARDEX Web site use «cookies» to help you personalise your online experience.
+A cookie is a text file that is placed on your hard disk by a Web page server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.

 One of the primary purposes of cookies is to provide a convenience feature to save you time.
-The purpose of a cookie is to tell the web server that you have returned to a specific page.
-For example, if you personalize ARDEX pages, or register with ARDEX site or services, a cookie helps ARDEX to recall your specific information on subsequent visits.
+The purpose of a cookie is to tell the Web server that you have returned to a specific page.
+For example, if you personalise ARDEX pages, or register with ARDEX site or services, a cookie helps ARDEX to recall your specific information on subsequent visits.
 This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, and so on.
-When you return to the same ARDEX website, the information you previously provided can be retrieved, so you can easily use the ARDEX features that you customized.
+When you return to the same ARDEX Web site, the information you previously provided can be retrieved, so you can easily use the ARDEX features that you customised.